 The following conditions are NOT considered unusual circumstances:

-• A student who has been previously considered independent for the purposes of receiving financial aid but does not meet the current definition
+- A student who has been previously considered independent for the purpose of receiving financial aid but does not meet the current definition

 Unaccompanied Homeless Youth Designation

-Students who are unaccompanied youth and experiencing homelessness, or an unaccompanied youth and at risk of homelessness, may qualify for an Unaccompanied Homeless Youth determination and may be considered independent students for financial aid purposes.
-Please note that this provision applies only to students who are currently considered dependent for financial aid purposes.
+Students who are unaccompanied youth experiencing homelessness or unaccompanied youth at risk of homelessness may qualify for an Unaccompanied Homeless Youth (UHY) designation and may be considered independent students for financial aid purposes.
+This provision applies only to students who are otherwise classified as dependent for financial aid.

 Corrections